2014–15 Brentford F.C. season

-The 2014–15 season was the 125th season of competitive association football and 95th season in the Football League played by Brentford, an English football club based in Brentford in the London Borough of Hounslow.
+The 2014–15 season was the 125th season of competitive association football and 95th season in the English Football League played by Brentford, an English football club based in Brentford in the London Borough of Hounslow.
 Their second-place finish in the 2013–14 season guaranteed promotion to the Championship from League One.
 The season covers the period from 1 July 2014 to 30 June 2015.

 Season review

 Pre-season

 After securing the signing of former loanee Alan Judge, Brentford continued strengthening their squad with the arrival of Marcos Tébar, Andre Gray, Moses Odubajo, Scott Hogan, Daniel O'Shaughnessy, Tommy Smith and Nick Proschwitz.
 Following the rejection of a new contract, Clayton Donaldson signed for Birmingham City and fellow striker Luke Norris departed for Gillingham.
 Will Grigg moved to MK Dons on a season-long loan and Alex Pritchard joined the Bees on a similar loan deal from Tottenham Hotspur.
 Jake Bidwell, Stuart Dallas and David Button signed new deals that secured their services until 2017 while the Development Squad was strengthened with new additions and the retention of existing squad members.